walmartlabs/concord-website/docs/plugins/smtp.md

         message: "My message"
 ```

+To send an email to the process initiator, you can use the
+attribute `initiator.attributes.mail`.

 ## Message Template

 Concord supports the use of a separate file for longer email messages.
 As an